SilenceTheEcho/SilenceTheEcho/faqs.md

         Q:  Can I talk about religion and politics at the dinner table now, as long as I'm quoting media sources that have been cleared by Silence The Echo?
     </p>
     <p class="Answer">
        A:  No.  While we're flattered by positive references to our services, religion and politics are still in the same category as "Do you really think you should have that second helping?"
-Best to fall back to "How about them Yankees?"
+Best to fall back to "How about them Yankees?" instead.
     </p>

     <p>